 Trainees have the opportunity to engage in full time research/academic development between the PGY-3 and PGY-4 clinical years.
 Foundational research skills and analytic techniques are acquired through the pursuit of a Master of Science degree at The Dartmouth Institute.

 Research support is provided to permit scientific presentations at conferences and academic symposia.
-The Section of Vascular Surgery and Dartmouth-Hitchcock Heart and Vascular Center provide full salary support for this dedicated academic experience and ensures that graduates from the program are equipped to incorporate tenets of surgical research and quality improvement into their careers.
+The Section of Vascular Surgery and the Heart & Vascular Center provide full salary support for this dedicated academic experience and ensures that graduates from the program are equipped to incorporate tenets of surgical research and quality improvement into their careers.

 History of our section